Optimal Control of Differentially Flat Systems is Surprisingly Easy: Main Results

 Finally, to construct the tangency matrix for the $c$ constraints, we construct the stacked tangency vector,

 which accounts for all of the constraints that may influence the state and control trajectory.
 As with the previous section, \eqref{eq:lambdaJump}--\eqref{eq:hamU} determine the required instantaneous change in the control variables and their derivatives for an optimal trajectory.
-Note that, by construction,